massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    * If you're using a brand new wallet, add some coins by sending your address to `testnet-faucet discord channel <https://discord.com/channels/828270821042159636/866190913030193172>`_.

-In any case, keep the `address` and `private_key` of your wallet, you will use it later.
+In any case, keep the `Address` and `Secret key` of your wallet, you will use it later.

 There are two ways you can deploy your smart contract.
 The easiest and the recommended way is to deploy the smart contract with the smart-contract toolkit (:ref:`Option 1 <sc-option-1>` below).